Urban-Meteorology-Reading/Tutorials/docs/source/Tutorials/SuewsAdvanced.rst

 run the model.
 Try to choose an area where the fraction of buildings and paved surfaces are low.
 Consider lowering the *Population density* to get more realistic model outputs.
 Compare the results for the different areas.
+When you are done, compare the fluxes beteen the two runs and try to identify and find explanations for the differences.

 Tutorial finished.